 You don’t need to include this if you don’t want to, but an approximate budget will help you rule out the designers and agencies that are out of your league.
 Skip this only if money is not an issue; or specify that you’re after a budget solution if that’s the case.

 First and foremost, a good design brief will save you lots of time in pointless emails, calls and meetings.
 It will also help you get more quotes to compare from different designers and agencies, as they’re much more likely to provide you with a specific proposal if they see a specific brief.

 From a designer’s point of view, a comprehensive design brief shows that the client has a clear vision what they need and are motivated about the project.
 Many people won’t even reply if they see that you don’t have a clear idea what you want, because they know that the project won’t happen in the near future and might see you as a potential “time waster”.
 The time that designers and agencies spend in acquiring new clients is not billable, so they always prioritise clients that are very clear with what they need.
 And the reality is that if you’re really serious about your project, you surely wouldn’t mind spending an hour or two to describe it.

 What’s the best design brief like?

-It’s concise, clear and comprehensive.
+It’s concise, clear and easy to digest in 10 min.
 You rarely need more than 1-3 pages for an approximate estimate and timeframe.